Prerequisites and Requirements

 1. Hepatitis B: The Hepatitis B series must be completed.
-This series consists of three shots and can take up to 4 months to complete.
-Positive serologic study for Hepatitis B (titer) antibodies will suffice.
+This series consists of three shots and can take up to 6 months to complete.
+Proof of the three shots is accepted as well as a Positive serologic study for Hepatitis B (titer) antibodies will be required.

-3. Measles, Mumps, and Rubella (MMR): Student must show proof of two immunizations for measles and one for mumps and rubella.
-Physician diagnosis of disease or positive serologic study (titer) for measles/mumps/rubella antibodies will suffice.
+3. Measles, Mumps, and Rubella (MMR): Student must show proof of two immunizations or positive serologic study (titer) for measles/mumps/rubella antibodies.

 5. Tuberculin Skin Test (PPD): Must be within a year and renewed annually.
 If positive, students must submit chest X-ray interpretation and signed note from the physician stating that the student is eligible for clinical practice and free of disease at this time.

 II.
-History and Physical form filled out by a Physician, Nurse Practitioer, or Physician Assistant.
+History and Physical form filled out by a Physician, Nurse Practitioner, or Physician Assistant.

 A criminal background check and drug screen through a college approved vendor is required prior to course enrollment.
 Clinical facilities determine what constitutes an unacceptable background check.
 The student is responsible for working with the background check company to clear up any reporting discrepancies.
-Students are responsible for completing the background application process and paying all fees.
-Students with a positive background check must contact the Program Director prior to enrolling in the course.
+Students are responsible for completing the background check process, the drug screen, paying all fees, and printing all documents.

 Applicants who wish to become certified or licensed with the Texas Department of State Health Services and/or the National Registry of EMTs need to be aware that any criminal history may also prevent them from such action.
 The Lone Star College-Montgomery EMS program is not able to, or responsible for, advising a student with criminal history on whether they are eligible for certification or licensure.
 All questions regarding eligibility should be directed to both the Texas Department of State Health Services and the National Registry of EMTs.